tobiasschoch/SAEcourse/application/application_solution.md

 *In theory, we can take the estimated variances $v_i$ of the direct estimators $\widehat{\theta}_i$ and estimate the Fay-Herriot model without further ado—in practice, we usually cannot because some of the $v_i$'s are too unstable.*

-In Section 3.1, we introduce the notion of *generalized variance function*s (GVF).
+In Section 3.1, we introduce the notion of  *generalized variance functions* (GVF).
 The variances computed using GVF's tend to be much more stable than the variances of the direct estimator.
 Therefore, this approach is preferred in practice.
 Readers who are not interested in the details of GVF can skip Section 3.1 and go directly to Section 3.2.
 In Section 3.2, we provide a recipe for computing a GVF (without having to know details).

 #### 3.1 Generalized variance function (theory)